Last Updated on August 1, 2022 by

 For coming off medications such as Geodon, the center offers a vast number of therapies to assist and ease the process, in a safe and well-staffed, welcoming inpatient facility.
 You can visit our services overview page to get more information on these support services while inpatient at Alternative to Meds Center.

-The task of improving health during the reduction of, and possibly complete Geodon withdrawal, is one that requires competence, technical proficiency, and caring.
+The task of improving health during the reduction of, and completing safe Geodon withdrawal, is one that requires competence, technical proficiency, and caring.
 For more information on our facility’s excellent, compassionate, and effective inpatient treatment for Geodon withdrawal, please contact us.

 Originally Published May 20, 2019 by Diane Ridaeus